1973 St. Louis Cardinals season

 The 1973 St. Louis Cardinals season was the team's 92nd season in St. Louis, Missouri and its 82nd season in the National League.
-The Cardinals overcame an 8-23 start to finish with an 81–81 record during the season and finished second in the National League East, 1 1/2 games behind the NL East and eventual NL pennant winners New York Mets.
+The Cardinals overcame an 8–23 start to finish with an 81–81 record during the season and finished second in the National League East, 1 1/2 games behind the NL East and eventual NL pennant winners New York Mets.
+St. Louis' record went to 61–50 (meaning they won 53 of 80 games after their terrible start), then fell to 20–31 to finish the season.

 To date, this is the only season the Cardinals have finished at .500 instead of above or below it.